Romance: Evolutionary anthropology

-A 1992 cross-cultural study by William Jankowiak and Edward Fischer, however, found that the experience of passionate love was in fact universal, or near-universal.
+A 1992 cross-cultural study by William Jankowiak and Edward Fischer, however, found that the experience of romantic or passionate love was in fact universal, or near-universal.
 This study looked at 166 cultures with relevant ethnographic reports, folklore and other available material from the Standard Cross-Cultural Sample.
 Romantic love was indicated as present in a culture if at least one account was found of either personal anguish and longing, love songs or folklore highlighting romantic involvement, elopement due to mutual affection, a native's affirmation of passionate love, or an ethnographer's affirmation of romantic love.
 On that basis, passionate love was documented in 88.5% of cultures.
 For the other 11.5%, the authors believed the lack of record was probably due to ethnographic oversight rather than a genuine absence.
 It is therefore argued that although not everyone falls in love, it is the case that in almost every culture some people do, even in those cultures where romantic love is muted or repressed.

+A 2025 study of non-WEIRD (Western, Educated, Industrialized, Rich, and Democratic) cultures, with lifestyles more similar to ancestral societies, provided further evidence that romantic love is universal.
+The societies in the study included Aboriginal Australians, Bhotiya from India, Fulani and Igbo from Nigeria, Hadza and Meru from Tanzania, Kimeru from Kenya, Nepalis from Kathmandu, and Tsimane from Bolivia.
+The researchers used triangular theory of love, and found high levels of intimacy, passion, and commitment reported across all of the cultures being studied.